OOI-CabledArray/metadataVerification/README.md

 -----------
 ### matching manufacturer serial numbers to image serial numbers
-After serial numbers are extracted from the raw files we also need to match manufacturer serial numbers to image serial numbers from the cruise.
-And image assetID to master list assetID.
+After serial numbers are extracted from the raw files we also need to match manufacturer serial numbers to image serial numbers taken on the cruise, and/or image assetIDs to master list assetIDs.
 To do this, filter `rawFileSN_YYYYMMDD` by current year, and remove all rows where a serial number was succesfully extracted from a RAW file.
 The csv structure will be:
 `referenceDesignator,deployYear,imageFile,imageSerialNumber,imageAssetID`